Comprehensive sickness insurance

 Guidance and advice on comprehensive sickness insurance (CSI) for EU, EEA and Swiss citizens.

 A media article in March suggested the Home Office had introduced new powers to deport EU citizens who do not have comprehensive sickness insurance (CSI).
 The Home Office have issued a statement on their blog saying this is not correct and that EU, EEA and Swiss citizens in the UK will not be removed from the UK or refused entry simply because they do not have CSI.
-However having CIS is needed for you to have the right to stay in the UK.
+However having CSI is needed for you to have the right to stay in the UK.
 If you're not sure whether you have CSI then please read the information below.
 If you want to get legal advice about your status in the UK, please find a qualified immigration solicitors or immigration adviser.

 Making sure you have valid CSI is the best thing you can do to protect your position.